Signed in as:

 Nancy Wexler Taylor is a native of Philadelphia and currently resides in Doylestown, PA.
 Winning Best in Show in The Philadelphia Moth Nov.’19 and at First Person Arts in June 2023.
 She thanks her family and friends for the true stories she shares with strangers.

 Secure your spot!
-This interactive storytelling workshop includes a shared lunch, offering a chance to connect, learn, and refine your storytelling skills with experienced facilitators.
+The interactive storytelling workshop will be followed by a catere lunch, offering a chance to connect, learn, and refine your storytelling skills with colleagues.
 Space is limited—reserve your seat today!

 Rest assured that the food will be fresh and friendly.
 Concerns?
 Contact us.